Fostering Enterprise Conversations Around Data on Collaboration Platforms: Conclusion

 \section{Conclusion}

-By implementing \philo{}, we demonstrated a workflow for creating and sharing dashboard snapshots, informed by design requirements emanating from a co-design workshop with nine enterprise data professionals.
-Our initial design requirements encompass the integration of snapshots into conversations, the ease and flexibility of snapshot authoring, and the management of the snapshot lifecycle.
-Using \philo{} as a design probe, we later interviewed our co-design workshop participants and six additional data professionals to derive higher-level design guidelines pertaining to fostering enterprise conversations around data.
-The interview study findings suggest a greater need for flexibility in terms of templatization and roles across enterprise organizations and balancing communication efficiency with organizational values of trust and reliability.
-Reflecting on the design of \philo{} and our methodology, we discussed the implications for existing dashboard applications and collaboration platforms as well as the barriers to longitudinal utility studies involving conversations around sensitive enterprise data.
+Conversations around data taking place within enterprise organizations are thwarted by a missing connection between data analysis tools and collaboration platforms.
+To investigate new ways by which collaboration platforms could host data conversations, we began by conducting co-design workshops with nine enterprise data professionals to identify low-level design requirements.
+These initial requirements encompassed the integration of data artifacts into conversations, the ease and flexibility of authoring data artifacts, and the management of the data artifact lifecycle.
+With these requirements in mind, we produced a demonstration scenario depicting the enterprise lifecycle of \textit{dashboard snapshots}, from their authoring to their dissemination and monitoring on a threaded collaboration platform.
+Leveraging this scenario as a design probe, we interviewed co-design workshop participants along with six additional data professionals.
+Our interview findings suggest a greater need for managing communication costs between data professionals and consumers, for flexible data artifact templates that accommodate the diversity of roles across an organization, and for balancing communication efficiency with organizational values of trust and reliability.
+Finally, in reflecting on our findings, we discussed the implications for existing dashboard applications and collaboration platforms.